Barile-Macchia Resolutions and the closed neighborhood ideal: A minimal Barile-Macchia resolution for trees

 For this purpose, we begin by defining an ordering on the vertices of $T$.
 Recall that any tree can be viewed as a rooted tree once a vertex is chosen as the root.
 We rename the vertices of $T$ so that the root vertex is denoted by $x_1^{0}$.
 The \emph{level} of a vertex in $T$ is defined as the distance between that vertex and the root.
 Hence, the root vertex has level $0$.
 The vertices at the $i^{\text{th}}$ level are then labeled as $x_1^i, x_2^i, \ldots, x_{p_i}^i$.
 A typical rooted tree is illustrated in \Cref{fig145} below.
 From this point onward, $x_1^{0}$ will denote the root of a rooted tree.

 Before defining an ordering of the vertices, we quickly introduce several terminologies that will be used subsequently.
 Let $T$ be a rooted tree, and let $x$ be any vertex distinct from the root.
 If the level of $x$ is $i$, then the unique vertex $y \in N_T(x)$ whose level is $i-1$ is called the \emph{parent} of $x$; in this case, $x$ is referred to as a \emph{child} of $y$.
+Moreover, if $x'$ is another child of $y$, then $x$ and $x'$ are said to be \emph{siblings}.
 The parent of the parent of $x$ is called the \emph{grandparent} of $x$.
-Moreover, if $x'$ is another child of $y$, then $x$ and $x'$ are said to be \emph{siblings}.
+Similarly, the child of a child of $x$ is called a \emph{grandchild} of $x$.

 Based on the above relabeling of the vertices, we now define the following order on $V(T)$:

 Using this ordering, we now define the lexicographic order on the minimal generators of $NI(T)$.
 In other words, for two minimal monomial generators